Topics Map > Ed Tech Tools > CANVAS > Groups

 Canvas Groups create dedicated “mini-course” workspaces within your class, giving each group its own files, pages, discussions, and announcements for collaboration.
 Instructors can set up multiple groups and can add students manually, via self-sign-up, or through automatic assignment.
 When it’s time to grade, instructors can choose between a single shared grade for the entire group or individual grades for each group member.

-Refer to the Functionality Comparison Table for a list of Group Features and how they compare to Sections, Differentiation Tags, and the Assign To feature.
+Refer to the Functionality Comparison Table to see how Groups compare with Sections, Differentiation Tags, and the Assign To feature.

 Differentiation Tags

-Differentiation Tags are labels that instructors can create and apply to one or more students in a Canvas class.
-The tags allow instructors to assign pages, assignments, quizzes, modules, discussions, and calendar events to students associated with a tag.
-Instructors can also use differentiation tags to assign different due dates to tagged students.
+Differentiation Tags allow instructors to create custom sets of students within a course.
+Instructors can create and apply differentiation tags to one or more students in a Canvas class.
+The tags allow instructors to assign pages, assignments, quizzes, modules, and discussions to students associated with a tag.
+Instructors can also use differentiation tags to assign different due dates to a set of tagged students.

 - Tags can be seen by instructors and TAs but are invisible to students.